 Okay it was not the whole tree that fell today but a large portion of tree did fall into our playground today.
-I actually heard a loud crack light lightning than a woosh as I watched it fall.
+I actually heard a loud crack that sounded like lightning than a woosh as I watched it fall.
 I am thankful that all the children who live here in the apartments were not home but at school today.
 This however has lead me to a few thoughts.
 Here is the first of those.

 Thankfully when this large branch fell no one was hurt and no property damage was done.